jessegrosjean/birch-outline/README.md

 ## Code Status

-This is an extraction work in progress.
+The documented API should be pretty solid and stable.
+Everythign else is supspect and subject to messiness and change.
 I won't do semantic versioning or publish to NPM until it reaches 1.0.
 Some of the code is clean and well tested, some not.
 In particular serialization to `.opml` and `.bml` is not well tested.
 Let me know what works and what doesn't and we'll get this thing polished.

 ## Help

 Any and all help is appreciated.
-My goal is to create a clean well tested and documented outliner model that can be used in many projects.
+My goal is to create a good outliner model that can be used in many projects.